stolksdorf/nomic-base/README.md

 * Players will obey the rules at all times
 * Players are considered playing the game unless explicitly stated
-* It is assumed that when you propose a rule change, you are in favour of it.
-If you wish to vote against your own rule, you must state that within the pull request of the proposal.

 ### moderators